-Contents This section contains information about setting up the Version Manager IDE client to work with Visual Studio.
+This section contains information about setting up the Version Manager IDE client to work with Visual Studio.

-Prerequisites Before proceeding, you must do the following:
+Before proceeding, you must do the following:

-- Select Version Manager as your source control provider (if you have multiple Serena IDE clients installed).
-See "Selecting an SCC Provider" on page 25. - Use the Version Manager desktop client to create a project database that will contain the source control projects associated with the Visual Studio .NET projects (if you don't already have one).
+- Select Version Manager as your source control provider (if you have multiple IDE clients installed).
+See "Selecting an SCC Provider" on page 19. - Use the Version Manager desktop client to create a project database that will contain the source control projects associated with the Visual Studio .NET projects (if you don't already have one).

-For more See Chapter 2, "Setting Up Source Control with SCC IDEs" on page 23. information
+See Chapter 2, "Setting Up Source Control with SCC IDEs" on page 17.